 The independent shops Artwords, a contemporary visual arts bookshop and literary fiction and local history specialists Broadway Bookshop are both incredible book stores, with countless hours spent scanning the shelves.
 The East London Food Guide is a goodie along with other such publications from the Hoxton Mini Press.

-The patch between the basketball court, the toilet block and the Lido is the officially unofficial London Coffee Roasters League Football Pitch.
-We come up against mosquitos and pot holes, and the haze of a barbecue, but every summer you will find the best of the London Coffee Roasters kicking shins and not many goals on our make-shift and rather wonky 5 aside pitch.
+The patch between the basketball court, the toilet block and the Lido was the officially unofficial London Coffee Roasters League Football Pitch.
+We came up against mosquitos and pot holes, and the haze of a barbecue, but now you'll find us at Mabley Green, our little tournament having outgrown London Fields (19 teams in 2019!).

 The area has become the most exciting place to eat in London and we have enjoyed being a part of it.
 Home to a vibrant and diverse community, it has attracted a wave of fresh gastronomic talent, including top chefs, young producers and bold entrepreneurs.
-Climpson’s Arch was one of the first ‘incubators’ for young chefs looking to make their mark – including Dave Pynt of Burnt Ends, YBF winner Tomos Parry of Kitty Fishers, and of course Som Saa.
+Climpson’s Arch was one of the first ‘incubators’ for young chefs looking to make their mark – including Dave Pynt of Burnt Ends, and Som Saa.

-Neighbourhood faves include Ellory (awarded a Michelin star in 2017), Lardo for its Italian food and all-round good times and the Raw Duck for natural wines, fresh, seasonal food and drinking vinegars.
+Neighbourhood faves include Lardo for its Italian food and all-round good times and Bright for some natural wine & seasonal menu from the guys behind P.Franco and Peg.
 The Argentinian institution that is Buen Ayre and the evening cook shop at Hill & Szrok is an added bonus: “We cook what we sell.
-And we sell what we cook”.
-Amen.
+And we sell what we cook” -- Amen.

 If you can wait until Saturday, market day is a feast for the senses and a great launch pad for chefs, cooks and food enthusiasts starting out.
-Bao in Netil Market, Deeneys for the Haggis Toastie, Dumpling Shack in Schoolyard Market, Le Swine for a serious Bacon butty.
+Bao in Netil Market, Deeneys for the Haggis Toastie, Le Swine for a serious Bacon butty.
 For bits to take home there is no stopping Raw Cheese Power, and their selection of British cheeses and the Baron Espresso gelato from Nonnas Gelato.